-&lt;sup>8 The unreported decision is under Ontario Superior Court of Justice File No. 02-CL-4651 (www.can/ii.org/on/cas/ONSC/2003/2003ONSC/0334.html).
-Also see the article Ruling Sets Stage for Dylex Trial by Holly Shaw, National Post, March 12, 2003
+Unreported decision, Ontario Superior Court of Justice, File Number 02-CL-4651, www.can/ii.org/on/cas/ONSC/2003/2003ONSC/0334.html; Shaw, Holly, "Ruling Sets Stage for Dylex Trial", National Post, 12 March 2003.

-- (c) an order to regulate a corporation's affairs by amending the articles or by-laws or creating or amending a unanimous shareholder agreement; - (d) an order directing an issue or exchange of securities; - (e) an order appointing directors in place of or in addition to all or any of the directors then in office; - (f) an order directing a corporation ... or any other person, to purchase securities of a security holder; - (g) an order directing a corporation ... or any other person, to pay to a security holder any part of the money paid by the security holder for securities; - (h) an order varying or setting aside a transaction or contract to which a corporation is a party and compensating the corporation or any other party to the transaction or contract; - an order requiring a corporation, within a time specified by the court, to produce to the court or an interested person financial statements ... or an accounting in such other form as the court may determine; - (j) an order compensating an aggrieved person; - (k) an order directing rectification of the registers or other records of a corporation ...; - (I) an order winding up the corporation ...; - (m) an order directing an investigation ...; and - (n) an order requiring the trial of any issue.
+"(b) the business or affairs of the corporation or any of its affiliates are, have been or are threatened to be carried on or conducted in a manner; or

+"(c) the powers of the directors of the corporation or any of its affiliates are, have been or are threatened to be exercised in a manner,

+"that is oppressive or unfairly prejudicial to or that unfairly disregards the interests of any security holder, creditor, director or officer of the corporation, the court may make an order to rectify the matters complained of.

+"(3) In connection with an application under this section, the court may make any interim or final order it thinks fit including, without limiting the generality of the foregoing,

+"(a) an order restraining the conduct complained of;

+"(b) an order appointing a receiver or receiver-manager;

+"(c) an order to regulate a corporation's affairs by amending the articles or by-laws or creating or amending a unanimous shareholder agreement;

+"(d) an order directing an issue or exchange of securities;

+"(e) an order appointing directors in place of or in addition to all or any of the directors then in office;

+"(f) an order directing a corporation . . . or any other person, to purchase securities of a security holder;

+"(g) an order directing a corporation . . . or any other person, to pay to a security holder any part of the money paid by the security holder for securities;

+"(h) an order varying or setting aside a transaction or contract to which a corporation is a party and compensating the corporation or any other party to the transaction or contract;

+"(i) an order requiring a corporation, within a time specified by the court, to produce to the court or an interested person financial statements . . . or an accounting in such other form as the court may determine;

+"(j) an order compensating an aggrieved person;

+"(k) an order directing rectification of the registers or other records of a corporation . . .;

+"(1) an order winding up the corporation . . .;

+"(m) an order directing an investigation . . .; and

+"(n) an order requiring the trial of any issue."

-Although it took some time and some case law, it has now been established that a creditor can successfully pursue a corporate director in Canada under the oppression
+Although it took some time and some case law, it has now been established that a creditor can successfully pursue a corporate director in Canada under the oppression remedy in the corporation's statutes.
+For example, in Prime Computer of Canada Limited v.
+Rodger Jeffrey and Robinson & Jeffrey Limited, a corporate director was ordered (under the oppression remedy) to repay excessive salary which he took at a time when his company was in "dire financial straits" and during which it had unpaid debts to the applicant trade creditor.
+Also, in Canadian Opera Company v.
+670800 Ontario Inc., c.o.b. as Euro-American Motor Cars and Van Essen, a corporate director was also found personally liable in an action initiated

+- 12 (1991) 6 O.R.
+(3d) 733.

+- 13 Mr. Jeffrey "could offer no explanation" as to why his salary went from Cdn \$54,300 in 1988 to Cdn \$134,400 in 1989.

+- 14 (1990) 75 O.R.
+(2d) 720.